-We currently conduct business from our main office, two full-service branch offices and one loan production office.
-The following table sets forth the net book value of the land, building and leasehold improvements and certain other information with respect to our offices at December 31, 2021.
+We currently conduct business from our main office, two full-service branch offices and three loan production offices.
+The following table sets forth the net book value of the land, building and leasehold improvements and certain other information with respect to our offices at December 31, 2023.